UPDATE: In 2020, Medicaid will have most of the same requirements and application steps detailed below.

 - Examine the results – The results of your Medicaid eligibility test depend on the answers you supply.
 You will review a list of Medicaid benefits you are eligible to apply for through this tool.
 However, if you are not eligible for Medicaid through this test, you can still choose to apply for health coverage benefits through MO HealthNet, if you so choose.

-- Apply for Medicaid in MO – Once you have reviewed for which Missouri medical coverage programs you are eligible, begin the process to apply for Medicaid.
+- Complete the Medicaid application process in MO – Once you have reviewed for which Missouri medical coverage programs you are eligible, begin the process to apply for Medicaid.